azmanramli/laravel-ldap/README.md

 php artisan storage:link
 ```

-6. Browse to your localhost or your web app address.
+6. Browse to your localhost or your web app address and login using your LDAP username and password.